 Minimize Food Waste and Grease from Going Down Your Grease Trap

 One great way to help maintain your grease trap is to stop issues at the source.
 Your Houston plumber recommends preventing food waste and grease from going down your drain to begin with.
 Naturally, there will be grease and food scraps that go down your drains.
-However, you should still try to reduce the amount of fats, oils, grease, and solids that go into your plumbing.
+However, you should still try to reduce the number of fats, oils, grease, and solids that go into your plumbing.

 For example, make sure to pour grease into a container for later disposal.
 Additionally, you should also scrape food waste into the garbage before rinsing dishes in sinks.
 Finally, you should also consider installing grates and strainers in your drains to catch solids from going into your pipes.
 All these steps can prevent costly grease trap repairs from your Houston emergency plumber.